-Types of Crushers: What You Need to Know
+Types of Crushers: What you need to know

 What is a crusher?

-Before we discover all the different types of crushers - we need to know what a crusher is and what it is used for.
+Before we discover all the different types of crushers, we need to know what a crusher is and what it is used for.
 A crusher is a machine that reduces large rocks into smaller rocks, gravel, or rock dust.
 Crushers are mainly used in the mining and construction industries, where they are used to break down very large rocks and boulders into smaller pieces.
 Crushers are also commonly used for jobs like breaking up asphalt for roadwork or demolition projects.
 Crusher machines come in a wide variety of sizes and capacities, from small jaw crushers that cost the same as a new truck to extra large cone crushers that cost millions of dollars.
-With all this choice you'll want to make sure that the one you choose has the power and capabilities necessary for your specific project.
+With all this choice, you'll want to make sure that the one you choose has the power and capabilities necessary for your specific project.
 In most cases, having a crusher at your disposal can save a significant amount of time and labor since you won't have to do as much manually crushing materials yourself.
 This makes them an invaluable asset for anyone who may need to crush materials quickly and efficiently.

 Brief history of crushers

 The first United States patent for a rock crushing machine was in 1830.
 Its key technology was the drop hammer concept, found in the well-known stamp mill, which would be repeatedly linked to the golden age of mining.
 Ten years later, another U.S. patent was issued to an impact crusher.
-The primitive impact crusher was made up of a wooden box, cylindrical wooden drum, with iron hammers fastened to it.
+The primitive impact crusher was made up of a wooden box and a cylindrical wooden drum, with iron hammers fastened to it.
 While both of these patents were granted, neither creator ever marketed their inventions.

-Eli Whitney Blake invented, patented, and sold the first actual rock crusher in 1858, it was known as the Blake Jaw Crusher.
+Eli Whitney Blake invented, patented, and sold the first actual rock crusher in 1858; it was known as the Blake Jaw Crusher.
 Blake’s crusher was so influential that today’s models are still compared to his original designs.
-This is because the Blake Jaw Crusher integrated a key mechanical principle – the toggle linkage – a concept students of mechanics are familiar with.
+This is because the Blake Jaw Crusher integrated a key mechanical principle—the toggle linkage—a concept students of mechanics are familiar with.

 In 1881, Philetus W. Gates received a U.S. patent for his device featuring the basic ideas of today’s gyratory crushers.
-In 1883 Mr. Blake challenged Mr. Gates to crush 9 cubic yards of stone in a contest to see which crusher would finish the job faster.
+In 1883, Mr. Blake challenged Mr. Gates to crush 9 cubic yards of stone in a contest to see which crusher would finish the job faster.
 The Gates crusher completed the task 40 minutes sooner!

 The Gates’ gyratory crushers were preferred by the mining industry for almost two decades until the turn of the century, circa 1910, when Blake’s jaw crushers saw a resurgence in popularity.
-The demand for large-mouthed jaw crushers skyrocketed as the industry began to understand their potential as primary crushers in rock quarries.
+The demand for large jaw crushers skyrocketed as the industry began to understand their potential as primary crushers in rock quarries.
 Through Thomas A. Edison’s research and development, giant machines were innovated and placed around the United States.
 Smaller-sized jaw crushers were also developed as secondary and tertiary crushers.

 Edison’s studies within the field of mining and crushing left a legacy that forever improved how large rocks and materials are reduced.